William Black (actor)

-William Black was an American Broadway theatre and silent film actor.
-He appeared on Broadway in 10 productions from 1899 to 1931, and in 39 films between 1916 and 1941.
+William Black (1871 – date of death unknown) was an American Broadway and film actor.
+He appeared on Broadway in 10 productions from 1899 to 1931 and in 39 films from 1916 to 1941.
 He also appeared under the names Bill Black, William Wallace Black, William W. Black, and W. W. Black.

 Broadway

 Black was born in Irvington, New York in 1871.
 He appeared in his first Broadway production, a revival of an opera by Jacques Offenbach called La Belle Hélène, in 1899.
 He went on to appear in eight other productions through 1910, including three mountings of His Honor the Mayor, a musical comedy in 1906 and 1907, and a production of Little Nemo, in which he received star billing.
-His final stage appearance on Broadway was 21 years later, in 1931 in a farce called Company's Coming which ran for only 8 performances.
+His final stage appearance on Broadway was 21 years later in 1931 in a farce titled Company's Coming, which ran for only eight performances.